-Customers can reach your business through different ways.
+Customers can reach your business in different ways.
 Some might have found out about you through print ads, social media, email, or mobile text messaging.

 Therefore, it is important to understand every touchpoint your customers take to reach you and end up purchasing your products or services.

 Do mobile devices have a big impact on the customer journey and experience?
 Do customers prefer to receive offers through SMS text or any other communication channels?

 So, if you convert higher through SMS than say email or social media, then consider paying more attention to your SMS marketing strategy.